T: 020 3468 4812

 Lucy supports the programme development team in developing and growing new business streams.
 This has included working closely with internal colleagues and external partners on the development and delivery of two new and exciting partnership programmes; Changing the Learning Landscape and Leading Transformation in Learning and Teaching.
 Lucy also assists with the co-ordination of new developments within the Aurora programme.

-Hannah is part of the Programmes and Projects team with a primary focus on supporting the team with Aurora and Introduction to Higher Education.
-She is a key contact for the Governor Development Pprogramme, and is also a key support for the wider team working on a range of other programmes with logistical and event administration tasks.
+Jamila is part of the Leadership Programmes and Development team.
+Her primary focus is supporting the team with Aurora and Introduction to Higher Education.
+She is also a key contact for the Governor Development Programme, and a key support for the wider team working on a range of other programmes with logistical and event administration tasks.
+She is also the Executive Assistant to the Director of Leadership Development.

 Tricia is responsible for leading and directing all the marketing and communications plans, programmes and activities of the Leadership Foundation.
 With her team of five she ensures that our members and customers are aware of and have access to our programmes and services.
 A chartered marketer, Tricia has held a number of senior marketing posts that focus on leadership, development and training, including for the UK's senior civil servants.
 Tricia’s professional interests include customer life cycles, digital marketing and measuring the impact of public relations.